geezorg/DocxConverter/README.md

 ## About

 Migrate Microsoft Word documents in pre-Unicode Ethiopic fonts into a Unicode font supporting Ethiopic script.
-The converter presently provides support for seven legacy (non-Unicode) systems and their respective fonts:
+The converter presently provides support for eleven legacy (non-Unicode) systems and their respective fonts:

  * Agafari
    * AGF - Zemen